-Rolling shutter door is an exterior door that provides access by collapsing vertically.
-It is installed with an end cap also called as the “hood” inside which the door would roll up when opened.
+Rolling shutter doors are also types of exterior door that provides access by collapsing vertically.
+It is installed with an end cap also called “hood” inside which the door would roll up when opened.
 They can be operated manually or completely automated.
 They are mostly made using aluminium and sometimes using PVC.

 Application: Garage doors, shop doors, ware houses, prisons.

 Sliding doors usually consist of two panels where one is fixed and the other slides over the fixed one.
 This saves space and comes in handy when there is restriction to swinging movement.

 23. Rotating or Revolving Doors

 Rotating doors are common types of doors that consist of three or more separate door panels held together in vertically opposite axes on a central shaft.
 When the door is pushed from the outside, the whole system of panels revolves to provide access to the inside of the building.